code-workers-io/ngx-effect/README.md

 # @code-workers.io/ngx-effect

-You don't longer need to worry about handling subscriptions - stream-keeper will do it for you.
+You don't longer need to worry about handling subscriptions - ngx-effect will do it for you.

 ## Installation